It’s a daily ritual, a symbol of Argentine identity, and a South American superfood.

-There is no uniform way to quantify how much caffeine traditional mate has because it depends on the size of the gourd used, the yerba used, the temperature of the water and the number of mates one drinks.
+There is no uniform way to quantify how much caffeine traditional mate has because it depends on the size of the gourd used, the yerba used, the temperature of the water and the number of mate rounds one drinks.

-But while green tea enjoys a reputation as a healthy alternative to coffee, loose-leaf yerba mate contains 20% more antioxidants, which fight free radicals and help retard aging.
+But while green tea enjoys a reputation as a healthy alternative to coffee, loose-leaf yerba mate contains 20% more antioxidants, which fight free radicals and help impede aging.

 Yerba mate is also not acidic.
 Coffee has a PH level of 4.7, depending on the type of blend.
 Yerba Mate, has a PH range of 6.0 up to 7.0 — it is neither alkaline nor acidic.

 At one point in a bit of sly Argentine marketing, claims were made that yerba mate did not contain caffeine at all, but a chemical cousin called matiene.
 The assertion that mate contains an entirely different chemical has been debunked, but it’s indisputable that yerba mate gives a different type of caffeine buzz to coffee.